vishnumaiea/R30X-Fingerprint-Sensor-Library/README.md

 I still need to implement some functions such as downloading and uploading images.
 I'll do that soon and will also publish a detailed tutoral on this.

 The example sketch was written for **Arduino Due** and **R307** fingerprint sensor.
+To wire up, connect the TX and RX pins to the TX1 and RX1 pins of Due or Mega.
+If you're using Uno or similar boards with only one UART, use SoftwareSerial for the fingerprint sensor and hardware UART for debugging.
 The example can invoke all implemented functions from a serial terminal with short commands and parameters.
 The list of available commands are,

 - **clrlib** - clear library
 - **tmpcnt** - get templates count